larsen/crawler/README.md

 * `:WINDINESS`: Specifies how windy corridors will be, as a range from `0.0` to `1.0`.
 This has minimal effect for densely packed rooms - see `:ROOM-DENSITY` below to control this.
 Default value is `0.0`.
 * `:ROOM-DENSITY`: Specifies how densely rooms should be packed in the dungeon, as a range from `0.1` (10%) to `1.0` (100%).
 Note: This is only an estimation.
 Default value is `0.65`.
-* `:ROOM-SIZE-MIN`: Specifies the minimum size in tiles the width or height of a room is allowed to be.
+* `:ROOM-SIZE-MIN`: Specifies the minimum size in tiles the width or height of a room is allowed to be, within the range `3` to `99`.
 Note: This should be supplied as an odd integer value, else it will be decremented by 1.
 Default value is `3`.
-* `:ROOM-SIZE-MAX`: Specifies the maximum size in tiles the width or height of a room is allowed to be.
+* `:ROOM-SIZE-MAX`: Specifies the maximum size in tiles the width or height of a room is allowed to be, within the range `ROOM-SIZE-MIN` to `101`.
 Note: This should be supplied as an odd integer value, else it will be decremented by 1.
 Default value is `11`.
 * `:JUNCTION-RATE`: Specifies the percentage of extra doors to generate between 2 regions, as a range from `0.0` to `1.0`.
 A value of `1.0` will place a junction in every possible tile location, causing many loops in the generated dungeon.
 Note: A value of `0.0` only affects extra junctions, and will therefor allow only 1 junction connecting a pair of regions.
 Default value is 0.03.

 All of the data you need to render a dungeon is located in the array `(tile-map *dungeon*)`.